netham45/screamrouter/Readme/raspberry-pi-receiver.md

 # Setting up Scream Unix Receiver on Raspberry Pi

-This guide will walk you through the process of setting up the Scream Unix receiver on a Raspberry Pi and other Linux systems and configuring it to run on boot.
+This guide explains how to set up a Scream Unix receiver on a Raspberry Pi or other Linux systems.
+This receiver can be used as an audio output destination for ScreamRouter, allowing you to play audio from ScreamRouter on your Raspberry Pi.

 ## Prerequisites